odoo/documentation/accounting/payables/pay/check.rst

 Pay anything with a check
 =========================

-You can register a payment that is not related to a supplier bill.
+You can register a payment that is not related to a vendor invoice.
 To do so, use the top menu :menuselection:`Purchases --> Payments`.
 Register your payment and select a payment method by check.

-If you pay a specific supplier bill, put the reference of the bill in the **Memo** field.
+If you pay a specific vendor invoice, put the reference of the invoice in the **Memo** field.

 .. image:: ./media/check04.png